Quick Start AAC Slurm Cluster User Guide

 This will pull the docker image, start an interactive session with current work directory set to /workdir and start a bash shell.

-and is accessible from ALL nodes with SSH session.
+Create work files under /workdir which is $HOME and is accessible from ALL nodes with SSH session.

-To exit the docker interactive session, type: exit <return>
+To exit the docker interactive session, type: exit <return> to return to SSH login prompt on allocated node.

-- Keep work files OUTSIDE container under
+podman system prune -a - Keep work files OUTSIDE container under

-and use Docker as customized tools environment with packages installed specific for your application development. - Files under
+$HOMEand use Docker as customized tools environment with packages installed specific for your application development. - Files under

-are visible on ALL Compute Nodes to resume work with Docker images on ANY allocated node.
+$HOMEare visible on ALL Compute Nodes to resume work with Docker images on ANY allocated node.

-How to reattach to a podman container after exiting it
+How to reattach to a Podman container after exiting it

 From SSH session on Compute Node,

-to get CONTAINER ID of the Exited container.
+Use podman ps –a to get CONTAINER ID of the Exited container.

-Use podman start <CONTAINER ID>
+Use podman start <CONTAINER ID> to start the container

-to attach and get back to bash
+Use podman attach <CONTAINER ID> to attach and get back to bash shell prompt.

-How to exit podman container and get back to Compute Node shell prompt
+How to exit Podman container and get back to compute node shell prompt

-How to pull a private docker image
+How to pull a private Docker image

-To pull private docker images.
-First login to the account:
+To pull private Docker images, First login to the account:

 podman login docker.io